org-runink/runink-site/content/_index.md

 ---
-title: "Runink: Declarative, Secure Data Pipelines"
+title: "Runink: Data You Can Trust.
+Decisions You Can Defend."
 weight: 1
 layout: "landing"
 description: "Runink: Your Go-to Hub for for orchestrating secure, testable, and governance-driven data pipelines at scale.
 Fitting your Cloud, Data Engineering, and Generative AI initiatives with secure solutions, and cutting-edge compliant technologies."